The Surrendered Lands - No more!

 So, for now, 'The Surrendered Lands' is done.
 Perhaps it'll return someday,

-Reading, writing, playing and painting are things I do.
+Reading, writing, playing and painting are the things that I do.